maansi-s/datamodels/ibm.md

-IBM Information Management System
+IBM Information Management System is a hierarchical database that is open-source. (https://www.ibm.com/products/ims) It's hosting models are Client/Server, Cloud, Local, and Embedded.
-Open-source
-Hierarchical
-the hosting model (embedded, client/server, etc)
 An IMS Universal JDBC driver can be used to have access to the database from a Java or Python application.